andreasimonetto/lsfmonacct/README.md

 Frontend
 --------

-The frontend is a web interface that uses the URL API in order to display time series plots.
+The frontend consist of a web interface that uses the URL API in order to display time series plots.
 To use it, you have to:

 * Configure URL API backend